krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 $$\forall a,b,\vec{x},\vec{y}: \quad T(a\vec{x} + b\vec{y}) = a T(\vec{x}) + b T(\vec{y})$$

 To me, that equation, and its many generalizations, are the absolute core of linear algebra.
 It doesn't matter what $T$ and $\vec{x}$ and $a$ are.
-It doesn't even matter what addition and multiplication mean.
+It doesn't even matter what addition and multiplication mean (within reason).
 You can shuffle the definitions around however you like, as mathematicians are wont to do.
 What matters is the _structure of the equation itself_.
 Because when you view $T$ as a sort of function, and you view the above equation as a constraint on "linear" functions, you are basically saying the following:

 <div class="callout">
 A linear transformation is a function that you can understand just by understanding how it acts on smaller, simpler inputs.